 If you have just been assigned to write an annotated bibliography, then it would be most prudent to read information about what kind of writing it is and what you need to know before you start.
 It is a specific kind of writing that should be written according to the specific requirements.
-Please read on and find out information that will help you write an annotated bibliography.
+Please read on and find out useful annotated bibliography tips and other information that will help you.

 What is an annotated bibliography?